StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_MATERIALIZED_VIEW.md

 - `resource_group`: The resource group to which the refresh tasks of the materialized view belong.
 For more about resource groups see [Resource group](../../../administration/resource_group.md).
 - `storage_volume`: The name of the [storage volume](../../../deployment/shared_data/s3.md#use-your-shared-data-starrocks-cluster) used to store the asynchronous materialized view you want to create if you are using a shared-data cluster.
 This property is supported from v3.1 onwards.
 If this property is not specified, the default storage volume is used.
 Example: `"storage_volume" = "def_volume"`.

+> **CAUTION**
+>
+> The Unique Key constraints and Foreign Key constraints are only used for query rewrite.
+The Foreign Key constraint checks are not guaranteed when data is loaded into the table.
+You must ensure the data loaded into the table meets the constraints.

 **query_statement** (required)

 The query statement to create the asynchronous materialized view.
 From v3.1.6 onwards, StarRocks supports creating asynchronous materialized views with Common Table Expression (CTE).